🔍

 Knowing how to conjugate verbs correctly in these moods allows you to easily express various thoughts and emotions in everyday conversation.

-ferìre : to wound
+ferire : to wound

 fe||re : (accento grave)

-Indicative mood (Indicativo) of the verb ferìre
+indicativo ferire.
+Indicative mood of the verb ferire

 Tempo semplice